mrueda/ScrippsCall/README.md

       * Optional => SG-Adviser - At Scripps the annotation was performed with SG-Adviser L<https://genomics.scripps.edu/adviser>.

-The Perl itself does not need a lot of RAM (max load will reach 2% on 16GB), but the mapping and _samtools_ operations benefit from large amounts of RAM.
+The Perl script itself does not require much RAM (with a maximum load of 2% on a 16GB system), but mapping operations benefit from larger memory allocations.
+GATK and Picard have a default RAM allocation of 8GB, which users can modify as needed.

 The code is fully parallelized but doesn't scale linearly with `threads`.
 The sweet spot is 4 cores/threads.
 If you have 12 cores, running 3 jobs with 4 cores each may be better than one using all 12, though at the cost of slower I/O.